malciller/dio-domains/README.md

 ## License

-MIT — see `LICENSE`.
+MIT.
+See `LICENSE`.

-Legal: Provided “as is”, without warranty.
+Legal: Provided "as is", without warranty.
 Trading involves risk.